cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

-Control Center / Resource Manager
+Control Center / Resource Manager Installataion Tool

 5.x.x and 6.x.x Zenoss Resource Manager.

 Reqirements:

+- Ansible installed on workstation ( Linux/RedHat workstation)

 - SSH PUBLIC KEY AUTHENTICATION required for installation.
-(You should be able to connect to the server via ssh without a password)
+(You should be able to connect to the server using ssh without a password)

+- Clone repository to local workstation.

-- Downloaded files listed in files-required-site-[5-6].txt.
-Save the files to zenoss-lab-customer-deploy/common/files/install directory
+- Downloaded files listed in files-required-site-[5-6].txt from Zenoss.
+Copy installation files to the zenoss-lab-customer-deploy/common/files/install/ directory

-- Server with Centos 7.* OS
+- Server with RedHat/Centos 7.* OS

 - Default lab installation: Will create partitions on hard-drive with an MSDOS Partition Table (create partitions beginning at 54GB).